boolean-uk/angular-todo-list/README.md

 - Refactor the `todo.service.ts` file to send a POST request to create a new todo
 - Refactor the `todo.service.ts` file send a PUT request to update an existing todo

+## Extensions
+- By default - only display non-completed todos
+- Have a button that allows the user to toggle between completed and non-completed todos

 ## Freedom

 if you want a bit more of a challenge, check out the freedom branch!
 It starts from a blank slate.